shoejunk/ShoeEngine/docs/API.md

 ### BaseManager Class
 `ShoeEngine::Core::BaseManager`

-The BaseManager class serves as an abstract base class for all managers that handle object creation from JSON data.
-Specific managers (e.g., SpriteManager, TextureManager) should inherit from this class and implement its virtual methods.
+The BaseManager class serves as the base class for all managers that handle object creation and serialization.

-#### Virtual Methods
+#### Methods

+##### `virtual nlohmann::json SerializeToJson()`
+Serializes managed objects to JSON format.
+- **Returns:** JSON object containing serialized data of all managed objects
+- **Note:** Default implementation returns an empty JSON object.
+Derived classes should override this to implement their own serialization.

 ##### `virtual bool CreateFromJson(const nlohmann::json& jsonData) = 0`
 Pure virtual function that must be implemented by derived classes to handle object creation from JSON data.